ovguyo/moviereview/README.md

 # 1. Sentiment Analysis with LSTM
 ## Dataset
 A large Movie Review Dataset v1.0, which contains a set of 25,000 highly polar movie reviews for training and 25,000 for testing, has been used in this task.
-The dataset can be found the following link. http://ai.stanford.edu/~amaas/data/sentiment/
+The dataset can be found the following link [1]. http://ai.stanford.edu/~amaas/data/sentiment/

 The dataset already exists among keras datasets.
 It was imported with the following line and made ready to load.